aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/configure-aspose-words-for-cpp-with-vcpkg/_index.md

 ---
-title: Configure Aspose.Words for C++ with vcpkg
+title: Configure Aspose.Words for C++ With vcpkg
 description: "Configure Aspose.Words for C++ with vcpkg"
 type: docs
 weight: 90
 url: /cpp/configure-aspose-words-for-cpp-with-vcpkg/
 ---

-This article explains how to install Aspose.Words for C++ with [vcpkg](https://vcpkg.io/en/index.html)
+This article explains how to install Aspose.Words for C++ with [vcpkg](https://vcpkg.io/en/index.html).

 ## About vcpkg
 [vcpkg](https://vcpkg.io/en/index.html) is a free C/C++ package manager for acquiring and managing libraries.
 Choose from over 1500 open source libraries to download and build in a single step or add your own private libraries to simplify your build process.
 Maintained by the Microsoft C++ team and open source contributors.